turingschool/curriculum/tutorials/performance/caching.markdown

 ### Install

-( Add to Gemfile, bundle)
-Installing `redis-store` is as easy as adding `gem 'redis-store` to the Gemfile and running `bundle`.
+Installing `redis-store` is as easy as adding `gem 'redis-store` to the `Gemfile` and running `bundle`.

 ### Redis Options

-The options to configure how `redis-store` connects to Redis are as follows (the default values are shown after the option key):
+The options to configure how `redis-store` connects to Redis are as follows with the default values:

 * `host` (*localhost*): IP address or DNS of the host to connect to
 * `port` (*6379*): port Redis is listening on